-iMac Core 2 Duo
+iMac Core 2 Duo full review

 The iMac was originally conceived as a relatively compact all-in-one computer, and that was a large part of its appeal.
 Compact, however, is not word most people would use to describe the new 24-inch iMac, which features the latest Apple technology tucked behind a massive flat-panel display.
 But for people who want a fairly professional system without making the jump to a Mac Pro, the new large-screen iMac fills a tempting middle ground.
 It gives you impressive performance, but without the expansion options of a professional tower system.

 For the rest of the iMac range, Apple has filled out its all-in-one desktop line with models to fit almost every budget and desire for display size and features.
 The new crop of iMacs replace the 17-inch 1.83GHz Core Duo model and 20-inch 2GHz Core Duo model with new price points designed to appeal to a wide range of buyers.

 All models include built-in AirPort Extreme (802.11g standard), wireless networking, mini-DVI video output, an iSight camera, an Apple Remote, three USB 2.0 ports, (plus two USB 1.1 ports on the keyboard) one FireWire 400 port and Gigabit Ethernet plus combo ports for analogue and digital audio input and output (previous iMacs had analogue-only audio input).